jceminer/cn_gpu_miner/README.md

 Also better use only english characters in the path where you install JCE, russian and other non-ascii characters can cause such a problem.

 #### Q. My hashrate is zero or almost zero
-Lower the parameters, and focus first on the multi_hash.
+Lower the parameters, and focus first on the multi_hash.\
+In JCE Miner, the integrated GPU/IGP, even if it's an Intel one, even if embedded in the CPU, is often GPU0.
+If you experience a zero or very low hashrate on GPU0, ensure you're not mistakenly mining on your IGP.
+To fix, use a manual configuration and number your GPUs starting from 1.

 #### Q. My hashrate starts good then drops to zero or almost zero
 Lower the parameters, focus first on the multi_hash, or unplug any screen (real or virtual) from the card.